 When a complaint is received, it is reviewed and assessed.
 Any recommendations are notified to the relevant parties.
 Depending on the outcome of the assessment there may be recommendations for corrective actions and compliance activities.

 Data analysis

-Data analysis will be used to identify the use of devices that may indicate compliance risks and suspected non-compliant behaviour, providing a more proactive and independently driven approach to identifying compliance risks.
-Targeted data analysis and intelligence collection are used to assess compliance concerns and issues.
+Data analysis will be used to identify anomalous or suboptimal utilisation patterns that may indicate compliance risks and non-compliant behaviour, providing a more proactive and independently driven approach to identifying compliance risks.